Squeezed light in a semiconductor microcavity

-{\it The model.---}We consider a semiconductor microcavity formed by DBRs, capable of confining both light and sound waves~\cite{Perrin13} (Fig.~\ref{fig1}(a)).
-The microcavity is embedded with a QW, and thereby the system becomes an exciton-phonon-photon hybrid system~\cite{Kyriienko14,Bloch22}, which can be, e.g., a planar GaAs/AlAs microcavity grown by molecular beam epitaxy~\cite{Rozas14,Lemaitre15}.
+We consider a semiconductor microcavity formed by DBRs, capable of confining both light and sound waves~\cite{Perrin13} (Fig.~\ref{fig1}(a)).
+The microcavity is embedded with a QW, and thus the system becomes an exciton-phonon-photon hybrid system~\cite{Kyriienko14,Sesin23}, which can be, e.g., a planar GaAs/AlAs microcavity grown by molecular beam epitaxy~\cite{Rozas14,Lemaitre15}.
 In this tripartite system, any two parties can interact, either linearly or nonlinearly, and their coupling can be strong~\cite{Santos23}.
 Specifically, the electron and hole in an exciton form a dipole that can couple with microcavity photons, and the phonon-induced geometric deformation can directly change the cavity resonance frequency, or modify it via altering the refractive index of the material (i.e., the photoelastic effect), establishing an optomechanical coupling~\cite{Perrin13,Favero14}.
-Besides, the mechanical strain can also couple to excitons via the deformation potential (DP) interaction, which modifies the semiconductor band structure leading to an excitonic frequency shift~\cite{Bir,Bloch22}.
-Recent studies indicate that the vacuum EPn coupling strength can be as high as in the megahertz level~\cite{Bloch22,Sesin23}.
+Besides, the mechanical strain can also couple to excitons via the deformation potential (DP) interaction, which modifies the semiconductor band structure causing an excitonic frequency shift~\cite{Bir,Bloch22}.
+Recent studies indicate that the vacuum EPn coupling strength can be up to megahertz~\cite{Bloch22,Sesin23}.
 It is worth emphasizing that the EPn (EPt) coupling strength depends on the position of the QW in the strain (cavity) field.
-Usually, the intensity of the cavity and strain fields do not overlap~\cite{Perrin13,Sesin23}, implying that the maximum EPn and EPt coupling strength cannot be achieved simultaneously.
+Usually, the intensity of the cavity and strain fields do not overlap~\cite{Perrin13,Sesin23}, implying that the maximum EPn and EPt coupling cannot be achieved simultaneously.
 These two couplings can be adjusted by placing the QW at different positions.
-In the studies of exciton polaritons~\cite{Hopfield58}, the QW is placed at the maximum cavity field to increase the EPt coupling strength~\cite{Weisbuch92}.
+In the studies of exciton polaritons~\cite{Hopfield58}, the QW is placed at the maximum cavity field to increase the EPt coupling strength~\cite{Weisbuch92}. {In this regime, an interesting mechanical self-oscillation was observed by exploiting the polariton-mechanical quadratic coupling~\cite{AF20}, which may lead to the squeezing of mechanical motion~\cite{AF22}}.
 Besides, the overlap between the optical intensity and the square displacement determines the photon-phonon coupling strength~\cite{Perrin13}.
 Therefore, different choices of the configuration of the QW and microcavity layers provide an effective means to regulate the coupling strength among the three modes.
 The great adjustability of multiple couplings is a notable advantage of this hybrid system.

 The general Hamiltonian of the system, with a laser driving the microcavity, is given by